Women appear to be pregnant, but the uterus enlarges much more rapidly than in a normal pregnancy.

 If the disorder persists, chemotherapy is needed.

 Most often, a hydatidiform mole is an abnormal fertilized egg that develops into a hydatidiform mole rather than a fetus (a condition called molar pregnancy).
-However, a hydatidiform mole can develop from cells that remain in the uterus after a miscarriage, a full-term pregnancy, or a mislocated pregnancy (ectopic pregnancy).
+However, a hydatidiform mole can develop from cells that remain in the uterus after a miscarriage Miscarriage A miscarriage is the loss of a fetus due to natural causes before 20 weeks of pregnancy.
+Miscarriages may occur because of a problem in the fetus (such as a genetic disorder or birth defect)... read more , a full-term pregnancy, or a mislocated pregnancy ( ectopic pregnancy Ectopic Pregnancy Ectopic pregnancy is attachment (implantation) of a fertilized egg in an abnormal location.
+In an ectopic pregnancy, the fetus cannot survive.
+When an ectopic pregnancy ruptures, women often... read more ).
 Rarely, a hydatidiform mole develops when there is a living fetus.
 In such cases, the fetus typically dies, and a miscarriage often occurs.

 Hydatidiform moles are most common among women under 17 or over 35.
-In the United States, they occur in about 1 in 2,000 pregnancies in the United States.
+In the United States, they occur in about 1 in 2,000 pregnancies.
 For unknown reasons, hydatidiform moles are almost 10 times more common in Asian countries.

 Hydatidiform moles are a type of gestational trophoblastic disease.

-Gestational trophoblastic disease is a group of disorders that develop from cells (called trophoblasts) that surround a developing embryo and that eventually form the placenta and amniotic sac.
+Gestational trophoblastic disease is a group of disorders that develop from cells (called trophoblasts) that surround a developing embryo Development of the Embryo A baby goes through several stages of development, beginning as a fertilized egg.
+The egg develops into a blastocyst, an embryo, then a fetus.
+During each normal menstrual cycle, one egg (ovum)... read more and that eventually form the placenta and amniotic sac.
 The affected cells grow abnormally and multiply quickly.

 Placental-site trophoblastic tumors and epithelioid trophoblastic tumors are very rare.

 Women who have a hydatidiform mole feel as if they are pregnant.
 But because hydatidiform moles grow much faster than a fetus, the abdomen becomes larger much faster than it does in a normal pregnancy.
-Severe nausea and vomiting are common, and vaginal bleeding may occur.
+Severe nausea and vomiting and vaginal bleeding are common.
 As parts of the mole deteriorate, small amounts of tissue, which resemble a bunch of grapes, may pass through the vagina.
 These symptoms indicate the need for prompt evaluation by a doctor.